loda-lang/loda-programs/programs/oeis/list2.md

 * [A234249](http://oeis.org/A234249) ([L04 program](234/A234249.asm)): Number of ways to choose 4 points in an n X n X n triangular grid.
 * [A234272](http://oeis.org/A234272) ([L13 program](234/A234272.asm)): G.f.: (1+4*x+x^2)/(1-4*x+x^2).
 * [A234275](http://oeis.org/A234275) ([L10 program](234/A234275.asm)): Expansion of (1+2*x+9*x^2-4*x^3)/(1-x)^2.
+* [A234319](http://oeis.org/A234319) ([L66 program](234/A234319.asm)): Smallest sum of n-th powers of k+1 consecutive positive integers that equals the sum of n-th powers of the next k consecutive integers, or -n if none.
 * [A234349](http://oeis.org/A234349) ([L67 program](234/A234349.asm)): Maximal number of points that can be placed on a triangular grid of side n so that no three points are collinear.
 * [A234429](http://oeis.org/A234429) ([L08 program](234/A234429.asm)): Numbers which are the digital sum of the square of some prime.
 * [A234717](http://oeis.org/A234717) ([L07 program](234/A234717.asm)): Floor(n/(exp(1/(2*n))-1)).